MBR VS GPT: Which One Should Be Chosen for Your SSD?

 Do you know how to do this work?
 Actually, it is very simple to achieve this aim with a professional partition manager.
 Here MiniTool Partition Wizard Free Edition is worthy of being recommended since it provides many reliable features to manage your disk and partitions in Windows XP/Vista/7/8/10, especially convert the disk style between MBR and GPT.
 Before you do, please download MiniTool Partition Wizard Free Edition, and then install it to your computer for a try.

-Step 2: Finally click "Apply" button to change this conversion.
+Step 2: Finally click "Apply" button to execute this conversion.
 Then the early OS can be installed on your disk.

-Perhaps some of you don’t want to use a third-party free partition manager to convert to MBR disk and you run Windows Disk Management.
-However, this free tool is possible to be not working unless deleting all volumes.
+Perhaps some of you don’t want to use a third-party partition manager to convert to MBR disk and you run Windows Disk Management.
+However, for data disk, it is possible to be not working unless deleting all volumes.
 Otherwise, "Convert to MBR Disk" is greyed out.
+Moreover, this free tool can’t be used to convert OS disk.
 Therefore, in order to avoid data loss, MiniTool Partition Wizard should be a good choice.

 Use GPT Disk